-The programme is taught in short study blocks spread across the academic year and comprising a total of 14 contact days.
+The course is taught in short study blocks spread across the academic year over a total of 14 contact days.
 We use a range of teaching methods including lectures and workshops, student-led seminars, action learning, interactive and online learning activities, directed and self-directed study activities.
-You are supported by the module tutors with extensive experience in this subject area and the programme leader who is a member of the founding cohort for the NHS England and Health Foundation Q Initiative.
+You are supported by module tutors with extensive experience in this subject area and the programme leader who is a member of the founding cohort for the NHS England and Health Foundation Q initiative.

 How you are assessed

-We use a range of assessment modes throughout the programme.
+We use a range of assessment modes throughout the course.
 These include written assessments such as an essay on the nature and use of evidence and a business case for change.
-Other modes of assessment include developing and presenting an environmental analysis and oral presentation/defense that is formally assessed.
-The programme is supported by a Critical Friends Stakeholder Support Forum which consists of service users and carers, employer representatives and academic staff.
+Other opportunities for informal feedback include developing and presenting an environmental analysis and oral presentation/defence.
+The programme is supported by a critical friends stakeholder support forum which consists of service users and carers, employer representatives and academic staff.
 Members of this group participate in student assessment as well as supporting programme design and delivery.
-It ensures that this person-centred approach extends to all aspects of the programme, maximising employer/organisational benefit.
+This ensures that a person-centred approach extends to all aspects of the course, maximising employer/organisational benefit.

-Graduates from this programme are equipped with a range of knowledge, expertise and experiences such as advanced reasoning and decision-making skills.
-They are able to work collaboratively, present, research and have strong ICT skills that are highly sought after by employers today.
+On successful completion of this course are equipped with a range of knowledge and expertise such as advanced reasoning and decision-making skills.
+You are also able to work collaboratively, present and research and you have strong ICT skills highly sought by employers.

-The programme is relevant for staff working in, or aspiring to undertake, specialist quality, safety or governance roles as well as those facing these issues as part of a wider role.
+The programme is relevant for you if you are working in, or would like to work in a specialist quality, safety or governance role, or one covering these issues.

 Fees and funding